emojicode/emojicode.github.io/src/reference/types.md

 ## 🔲 Type Casting

->!N Type Casting is not available in Emojicode Symphonic alpha.
+>!N Type Casting is not available in Emojicode 0.6 (Symphonic) Beta.

 Type casting is a way to determine whether a value is of a given type at run-time and to treat the value as an instance of this type.